Internal · Instructor Reference

 • Commercial Pilot Glider knowledge test passed (current AKTR)

-• 3 hours flight training in a glider with an authorized instructor in the previous 60 days, ending no earlier than the day of the practical (§61.39)
+• 3 hours of flight training or 10 training flights in a glider with an authorized instructor on the §61.127(b)(6) areas (§61.129(f))

 • Practical-test recommendation endorsement from an authorized CFI (§61.39, §61.127)